Evie-Skinner18/DATENIGHT/README.md

 Your game must:

-* Include an instruction section explaining how to play the game.
+* Include an instruction section explaining how to play the game. done
-* Ether display a message when the user has won or display the users score after the game has finished.
+* Ether display a message when the user has won or display the users score after the game has finished. done
 * Be styled to perfection!
 * Be hosted online!